Cynthia Dunbar

-Cynthia Noland Dunbar (born June 27, 1964) is a Republican National Committee member for the U.S. state of Virginia who entered the 2018 race as a congressional candidate for the 6th Congressional District of Virginia.
+Cynthia Noland Dunbar (born June 27, 1964) is a Republican National Committee member for the U.S. Commonwealth of Virginia who entered the 2018 race as a congressional candidate for the 6th Congressional District of Virginia.
 She was the state-co-chair for Ted Cruz in the 2016 presidential primary race and a Texas Board of Education member.

 Life

 Dunbar studied at the University of Missouri in Columbia, Missouri.
 In 1990, Dunbar graduated from Pat Robertson's Regent University School of Law.
-During the 2009-2010 academic year, she commuted from her home in Texas to teach in the Liberty University School of Law, established by the late Jerry Falwell.
+During the 2009–2010 academic year, she commuted from her home in Texas to teach at the Liberty University School of Law, established by the late Jerry Falwell.

 Dunbar was divorced from attorney spouse, Glen Dunbar, in February 2008, and, in 2014, she married again.
 She is a former assistant professor of law and advisor to the provost of Liberty University.

 Political career

 While residing in Richmond and Sugar Land, in Fort Bend County—suburbs of Houston, Texas— Dunbar, a Republican, lawyer and author, served on the 15-member elected Texas State Board of Education.
 In 2006, Dunbar won the Republican nomination for the Texas State Board of Education for District 10.
 She polled 32,589 votes (64.3 percent) to intra-party rival Tony Dale's 18,114 (35.7 percent).
 Dunbar claimed that voters responded to her call for teaching intelligent design in science classes, rather than only the theory of evolution.
 In the general election that year, she defeated Libertarian Martin Thomen, a clerk, with 225,839 votes (70.38%) to 95,034 votes (29.62%).
 She did not run for reelection in 2010 and her term hence ran from 2007 to January 2011.